baijum/service-binding-documentation/docs/exposing-binding-data/intro-expose-binding.md

 - Expose a collection of specific entry values in a resource's collection of objects
 - Map each value to a specific key
-- Map each value of a collection to a key with generated name
+- Map each value of a collection to a key with a generated name

 ## Data Model

+This section explains the data model used in the annotation and OLM descripors.
+The data model is same for CRD or CR annotations and OLM descriptors, but the syntax is different, which is explained in the respective sections.

 * `path`: A template representation of the path to the element in the Kubernetes resource.
 The value of `path` is specified as JSONPath.